OlofH2/Before-Fab-Academy/docs/ComputerAidedDesign.md

 ##The stamp handle drawn in 3D:

 At last I chose the Revolve in Part workbench to revolve the drawing around the Y-axis to make a 3D model.
 Read more about revolving [here](https://wiki.freecad.org/Part_Revolve).
+After revolving and saving the file I exported it as an 3D Manufacturing format (*.3mf).
+Finally I prepaired the model for 3D printing in Bambu slicer and 3D printed it in Bambu X1 Carbon.

 ![StampModel](img/StampModelReady300x237.jpg)